SumoLogic/sumologic-aws-lambda/dlq_processor/Readme.md

+# Textio fork
+This fork will only send the raw logs to sumo without trying to pre-parse or wrap in a JSON message.

 # SumoLogic Lambda Function for AWS CloudWatch Logs

 This is used for collecting Amazon CloudWatch Logs.It provides two lambda functions